RobKenis/rob-kenis-dot-com/blog/content/posts/terraforming_my_home_network.md

 Before we get started, I want to clear up that I'm nowhere near a network engineer.
 I was perfectly happy with my Unifi devices, the Ubiquiti ecosystem has a user friendly management controller and all the dashboards I could ever need.
-It all started when a friend had an extra [RB1100AHx4](https://mikrotik.com/product/rb1100ahx4) laying around.
-With 13 Gigabit ethernet ports, I had more connectivity than I could use in the forseeable future and it came with rackmounts for which I didn't even have a rack.
+It all started when a friend had an extra [RB1100AHx4](https://mikrotik.com/product/rb1100ahx4) lying around.
+With 13 Gigabit ethernet ports, I had more connectivity than I could use in the foreseeable future and it came with rackmounts for which I didn't even have a rack.

 I could have stopped there, but I also got my hands on a [CSS326-24G-2S+RM](https://mikrotik.com/product/CSS326-24G-2SplusRM) switch and a [wireless access point](https://mikrotik.com/product/RBcAP2nD).
 Both of these devices weren't my brightest idea, but that will become more clear